Henderson County, Texas Court Records

 Requests by Email or Mail

 The District Clerk accepts requests for court copies and certified copies via email at dcfile@henderson-county.com.
-Certified copies require payment through the county’s online payment portal using Bureau Code 7414578.
-Written requests can also be mailed to either clerk’s office at the addresses listed above.
+Certified copies require payment through the county's online payment portal using Bureau Code 7414578.
+You can also mail written requests to either clerk's office at the addresses above.

-As of July 1, 2015, all filings in Texas courts must be submitted electronically through the state’s e-filing system.
-Self-represented litigants seeking legal documents or forms may consult the Texas Law Help website or the Texas State Law Library.
-The District Clerk’s Office does not have an attorney on staff and cannot answer legal questions.
+As of July 1, 2015, all filings in Texas courts must be submitted electronically through the state's e-filing system.
+If you need legal forms or self-help resources, check the Texas Law Help website or the Texas State Law Library.
+The District Clerk's Office does not have attorneys on staff and cannot answer legal questions.

 Henderson County Courts Directory

-District court office hours are generally Monday through Friday, 8:00 AM to 5:00 PM (closed 12:00 PM to 1:00 PM for the 173rd District Court).
+District court offices are generally open Monday through Friday, 8:00 AM to 5:00 PM (the 173rd District Court closes from 12:00 PM to 1:00 PM).
 The County Courts at Law follow similar schedules.

-Henderson County also has five Justice of the Peace precincts handling small claims, evictions, and Class C misdemeanors:
+Henderson County also has five Justice of the Peace precincts that handle small claims, evictions, and Class C misdemeanors:

 Are Court Records Public in Henderson County?

-Court records in Henderson County are presumed open to the public.
+Court records in Henderson County are generally public.
 Access to court case records in Texas is governed by common law, statutory law, and court rules rather than the Texas Public Information Act, which applies to executive-branch records.
-The key rule for judicial administrative records is Rule 12 of the Texas Rules of Judicial Administration, which establishes that judicial records are open for inspection and copying during regular business hours.
-For court case records specifically, public access is controlled by the Texas Rules of Civil Procedure (including Rule 76a regarding sealed court records), the Texas Rules of Criminal Procedure, and various statutes.
+For judicial administrative records, the key rule is Rule 12 of the Texas Rules of Judicial Administration, which establishes that judicial records are open for inspection and copying during regular business hours.
+Access to court case records specifically is controlled by the Texas Rules of Civil Procedure (including Rule 76a on sealed records), the Texas Rules of Criminal Procedure, and various statutes.

-Under these provisions, most Henderson County case files — including docket sheets, pleadings, motions, judgments, and sentencing documents — can be inspected or copied by any member of the public.
-However, several categories of records are restricted or sealed:
+Under these rules, most Henderson County case files—including docket sheets, pleadings, motions, judgments, and sentencing documents—can be inspected or copied by any member of the public.
+However, some categories of records are restricted or sealed:

-• Adoption records — Sealed upon finalization and accessible only with court authorization
+- Adoption records – Sealed upon finalization; accessible only with court authorization

-Records connected to active investigations may also be temporarily withheld to avoid compromising ongoing legal proceedings.
-When a document contains both public and confidential information, the confidential portions are redacted before the record is released.
+Records tied to active investigations may also be temporarily withheld to protect ongoing legal proceedings.
+When a document contains both public and confidential information, the confidential portions are redacted before release.

-Anyone who believes they have been improperly denied access to a judicial record under Rule 12 may file a petition for review with the Administrative Director of the Texas Office of Court Administration within 30 days of the denial.
+If you believe you've been improperly denied access to a judicial record under Rule 12, you may file a petition for review with the Administrative Director of the Texas Office of Court Administration within 30 days of the denial.

 Henderson County Criminal Court Records

-Criminal cases in Henderson County are prosecuted in the district courts (felonies) and the County Courts at Law (misdemeanors).
-The County Clerk’s Criminal Division records information on all misdemeanor offenses and provides administrative support through the issuance of warrants, summons, subpoenas, and commitments.
-The Criminal Division can be reached at (903) 676-4022, with a fax at (903) 676-4023.
-Office hours are Monday through Friday, 8:00 AM to 5:00 PM.
+Felony criminal cases in Henderson County are prosecuted in the district courts, and misdemeanor cases go through the County Courts at Law.
+The County Clerk's Criminal Division records information on all misdemeanor offenses and provides administrative support through the issuance of warrants, summons, subpoenas, and commitments.
+Reach the Criminal Division at (903) 676-4022, Fax: (903) 676-4023, Monday through Friday, 8:00 AM to 5:00 PM.
+For felony records, contact the Henderson County District Clerk's Office at (903) 675-6115.

 Searching Criminal Records Online